Property ID : 12596

 About this Location

-”Gentrification is rejuvenating Essendon into prime real estate for the investor and owner alike”
+”Gentrification is rejuvenating Essendon into a prime real estate for the investor and owner alike”

 Ask agents what lures property hunters most today – young families mainly – and they will unanimously chorus “schools, schools, schools” primary and secondary, public and private, including Penleigh and Essendon Grammar, Lowther Hall and St Columba’s College.